Why Simmons

 Or, you can join us online in a program designed to work within your lifestyle.
 You’ll learn in immersive, live online classes with a small group of motivated peers and complete faculty-designed interactive coursework at your own pace between class sessions.
 You’ll be a fully integrated student in the Simmons community, welcome to join us for events and organizations beyond the classroom.

-Students walking through the Ifill College wing
+Students walking through the Gwen Ifill School wing.

 Why a Women’s Undergraduate Experience?